Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_in_python.md

     - to load and clean data
     - to perform features transformations on the data using Snowpark ML transformers
     - to train an XGBoost ML model using Snowpark ML estimators
-    - to deploy the trained model in Snowflake using the Snowpark Model Registry
+    - to log models and execute batch inference in Snowflake using the Snowpark Model Registry

 <!-- ------------------------ -->
 ## Set up the Snowflake environment